sat20-labs/btc-connect/doc.md

 - `BtcWalletConnect`: Represents the main class for wallet connectivity.
 - `Balance`: An object containing numeric fields for `confirmed`, `unconfirmed`, and `total` balances.
-- `BtcWalletNetwork`: Enumerates the blockchain networks supported, such as `"livenet"` and `"testnet"`.
+- `BtcWalletNetwork`: Enumerates the blockchain networks supported, such as `"mainnet"` and `"testnet"`.
 - `BtcConnectorId`: Identifies connectors by ID, such as  `"sat20"` or `"unisat"` or `"okx"`.
 - `Connector`: The interface for blockchain connector implementations.
 ```